 Please check our stock list to see the full range of plants currently available.

 The nursery has been established for more than 50 years, and is one of the longest-running council nurseries in Sydney.
 The nursery operates as a wholesale and retail production nursery, providing plants for Randwick City Council, other local government and statutory authorities, landscapers, contractors, other wholesale nurseries and members of the public.

 The nursery is also used regularly for school and community workshops.
 It is an important part of the Randwick Council Environmental and Sustainability education program.

 Plant of the Month

-The nursery's next open day is its autumn open day on Saturday, June 7.
+The nursery's next open day is its winter open day on Saturday, June 7.
 There'll be lots of native and indigenous plants on sale, as well as a range of exotic species.
 And nursery staff will be on hand to answer questions, help with plant selection and provide advice on weed and pest identification.